 Section 1 (Officers)

-5. Any officer of the Party may be temporarily suspended by a 4/5 vote of the Judicial Committee subject to ratification by a 2/3 vote of the members attending a Special Convention called for such a purpose.
-The members will then elect a replacement officer.
+- Any officer of the Party may be temporarily suspended by a 4/5 vote of the Constitution and By-laws Committee subject to ratification by a 2/3 vote of the members attending a Special Convention called for such a p The members will then elect a replacement officer.
 Such officer will complete the term of the office vacated.

-6. The Executive Committee shall appoint new officers and Executive Committee members-at-large if vacancies, not due to suspensions, occur, such officers and Executive Committee members to complete the term of the office vacated.
-Vacancies occur by resignation, death, relocation or failure to renew membership.
+- The Executive Committee shall appoint new officers and Executive Committee members-at-Large if vacancies, not due to suspensions, occur, such officers and Executive Committee members to complete the term of the office.
+Vacancies occur by resignation, death, relocation, or failure to renew membership.

 Section 2 (Executive Committee)

-1. The Executive Committee shall be responsible for the control and management of all the affairs, properties, and funds of the Party consistent with the Constitution, its by-laws, and any resolutions which may be adopted in Convention.
+- The Executive Committee shall be responsible for the control and management of all the affairs, properties, and funds of the Party consistent with its by-laws and any resolutions which may be adopted in Convention.
+Only the Executive Committee may spend the monies of the Party.
 Executive Committee members will be elected by a simple majority of the members attending the Annual Convention during odd-numbered years.
 The Executive Committee shall take office immediately upon close of the Annual Convention in which it is elected and serve for two years, until the final adjournment of the next odd-numbered year Annual Convention No secret meeting will be held by the members of the Executive Committee of the Party; all meetings will be open to all Party members.
 The Executive Committee of the Party shall be composed of the following:

-1. The Judicial Committee shall be composed of up to five (5) Party members appointed by the Executive Committee.
-The term of a member of the Judicial committee shall run through the period of the next Party Convention which elects the Executive Committee and until a successor is appointed.
-No officer of the Party may serve on the Judicial Committee.
-The Judicial Committee shall be the final body of appeal in all matters regarding interpretation of the Constitution, By-Laws, Rules, or Resolutions of the Party subject to the provision that a decision of the Committee may be overturned by a 2/3 vote of a Convention.
+- The Constitution and By-laws Committee shall be composed of up to five (5) Party members appointed by the Convention.
+The term of a member of the Constitution and By-laws Committee shall run through the period of the next Party Convention which elects the Constitution and By-Laws Committee and until a successor is appointed.
+No officer of the Party may serve on the Constitution and By-Laws Committee.

 Section 4 (Affiliate Parties)